Python-to-Grapa Migration Guide

 ) are valid in Grapa.
 The+=

-is only for$file
+is for$file

 /$OBJ